kesfrance/Attendance-Marker/README.md

 <ul>
  <li>User sign up and create a meeting group on the platform</li>
  <li>User can then add members to the meeting group he has created.
 The program allows you to collect vital personal details from the participants</li>
- <li>Then the meeting cordinator, can then mark each participants meeting attendance.
+ <li>Then the meeting coordinator, can then mark each participants meeting attendance.
 At the moment, on weekly basis.</li>
- <li>The program gives you a column to add comments for an absent participant</li>
+ <li>The program gives you a column to add comments on an absent participant, or just any general comment on a participant </li>

 </ul>